KAFKA2306/kafin3/README.md

 2. The AI will interpret your request and fetch relevant data.
 3. View the generated dashboard with charts and analysis.
 4. Explore different visualizations and data points.

-## Contributing 🤝

-We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for more details.

-## License 📄

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments 🙏

-- OpenAI for providing the GPT-4 API
-- Federal Reserve Economic Data (FRED) for economic data
-- Yahoo Finance for stock data
-- The open-source community for various libraries and tools used in this project